Skip to main content

 AI is another assembler — it reads entities and proposes new combinations:

-User: "Create a project plan for the Lego castle"
+User: "Create a project plan for the launch"

 3. Proposes relations: